claire-lex/mish/README.md

-list    List all IP addresses in a range ping    Run ping on a range host	Run host on a range admin   Extract the list of local administrators on Windows hosts on a range
+list    List all IP addresses in a range ping    Run ping on a range host	Run host on a range screen	Screenshot web, RDP and VNC screens on a range
-	additional args: -d [domain] -u [username] -p [password] [-en]
+	separated commands to run only one option: web, vnc, rdp additional args: -p [VNC pwd], --ports [web ports (default: 80,443,8000,8080)] admin   Extract the list of local administrators on Windows hosts on a range additional args: -d [domain] -u [username] -p [password] [-en]